openvinotoolkit/npu_plugin/scripts/extract_layers_info/obtain_csv_files/readme.md

 information about layers in neural networks IRs.
 Later this information could be saved in various formats: csv, html, etc.
 Current version supports csv-files.

-### How to obtain cvs-files and upload them into spreadsheet
+### How to obtain csv-files and upload them into spreadsheet
-In this scenario data about IR's layers are written to cvs-files for transformations into spreadsheet.
+In this scenario data about IR's layers are written to csv-files for transformations into spreadsheet.
 During working process script shows list of directories where it finds IRs and list of corresponding csv-files.

 1. Goto script directory: